 The curriculum informs participants that “white people can use church language to ignore race and racism.”

 White Christians suggesting we focus on our common humanity – created in God’s image – to overcome racism is inadequate.
 Although everyone is created in God’s image, this language overlooks the real-life consequences of racism.
 Therefore, the imago Dei language doesn’t qualify as antiracist.
 Biblical anthropology is integrated into antiracist rhetoric that adopts action toward reducing racism to be sufficient.

 In a nod to the concept of “white fragility,” Rev. Ledder prepares participants for the prospect that when discussing racism, white people might cry.
 She says: “In conversations or actions around racism, there are moments where white people will begin to cry because of an increased awareness of the consequences of racism and our perpetration of it.”

 Rev. Ledder says that the tears themselves are not perpetrating racism.
 But “the centering of whiteness– or the centering of the care of a white person amid conversations or actions about race, racism, or antiracism– is the perpetration of racism that we want to avoid.”

 Attending to the emotional needs of white people takes attention away from racism and its proper antiracist response.

 The course educates participants that “whitesplaining” – white people explaining away racism to people of color – is racist.
 Interrupting black people and other “people of color” is also racist.
 White people who believe they can interrupt a person of color at any time are guilty of “racialized privilege.”

-- Be accountable and don’t perpetuate your racism going forward, even though we you will because, after all, you’re white.
+- Be accountable, and don’t perpetuate your racism going forward, even though you will because, after all, you’re white.

 I’ve written elsewhere that Christians should reject antiracism.
-This course showed that antiracism is clearly anti-Christian.
+This course showed that antiracism is anti-Christian.